CESSProject/doc-v2/developer/cess-sdk/sdk-rust/chain/audit/query/counted_clear.md

 ## Description

-This asynchronous query fetches the count of cleared service failures (i.e., the number of times the miner failed to submit the required service proof for the challenge) for a specific account.
+This asynchronous query retrieves the count of consecutive unsubmitted service proofs for a given account.
+Each time a miner fails to submit the required proof, the count is incremented.
+If the miner submits the proof, the count is reset to 0.

-You can provide a block_hash to query the state at a particular block or omit it to query the current state of the chain.
+You can provide a block_hash to query the state at a specific block or omit it to get the most recent state of the chain.

 ---